unteem/docker-training/exercises/advanced/README.md

 Create an nginx container to proxy the grunt conainer.
 The 2 containers have to be in an isolated network.
+Nginx container needs to be linked to the grunt container.

 help: https://docs.docker.com/engine/userguide/networking/work-with-networks/